shadabahmed/shadabahmed.github.io/_posts/2022-06-28-smarter-tv-mount.md

 The code is written in C++ using the Arduino framework.
 I initially started coding in Arduino IDE but as the code got bigger, switched over to the Jetbrains CLion using the Platform IO framework.
 I must say that CLion is so much better to write code in!

-The main part of the code is a state machine that manages the various states and transitions based on the inputs from the remote/sensors.
+The main part of the code is a state machine, that manages the various states and transitions based on the inputs from the remote/sensors.

 As a side challenge, I also ported the code to an almost pin-compatible [Arduino Nano RP2040](https://docs.arduino.cc/hardware/nano-rp2040-connect){:target="_blank"}, which is based on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/){:target="_blank"} microcontroller.